1EyedRabbit/IaC-tf-cloudBuild/README.md

 `cloudbuild.yaml`: This is the core of the CI/CD pipeline, defining the conditional execution of `terraform plan` and `terraform apply` based on the Git branch.

+- The tf plan step determines whether to plan for a specific environment (if the branch name matches an environments subdirectory) or for all environments (for feature branches).

+- This validation allows team members to review the impact of proposed infrastructure changes (what resources will be created/modified/destroyed) before merging to an environment branch.

+- The tf apply step is then conditionally executed only for dev or prod branches, ensuring that infrastructure changes are only applied when merged into designated environment branches.
+This ensures collaborative infrastructure management and prevents unintended deployments.

 ## How to make this work ?

 ## Test it out and validate